Go Back

 1 yellow onion, 4 tablespoons cooking oil

 • Cook Meat: Add the ground meat, salt, pepper, or any other spices that you like.
-Cook for 10-15 minutes until browned.
+Cook for 10-15 minutes until browned and any liquids have evaporated.

 1 pound ground pork or any other ground meat, ½ teaspoon salt, ¼ teaspoon pepper